-First, buy the fireproof safe.
+First, buy a fireproof safe.

 Let's get the fireproof safe you will need for this step.
 Here is the before picture of the fireproof safe.

 Portable fireproof safes are great for homes and apartments to keep all these items secure.
 The product I like to use for my clients is top-opening ones that look like filing bins, but you can use the other ones with the front opening with the plastic pockets that I use in this post.
 Below are fireproof safes I found on Amazon (affiliate).
-Note: if you click-through and purchase one, I will receive a small referral fee at no cost to you.
+Note: if you click through and purchase one, I will receive a small referral fee at no cost to you.
 Happy shopping.

 Get Five Poly File Jacket file folders to start.

 The other supplies you will need are these plastic 1-inch pocket folders.
 They also have ones with the hanging folder bar going across, but for this purpose, it is not necessary.
 They fit perfectly fine in the safe.

 I bought them from Amazon.com (affiliate).
 Below I show both the pocket folders and the ones that are hanging folders.